kanbanyte/sepa/project_plan/plan.md

 ### OTHER STAKE HOLDERS
-S.W: Senior Technical Officer at the Factory of the Future, responsible for designing, developing and maintaining equipment for safe use and for demonstrations at the Factory of the Future\
+S.W: Senior Technical Officer at the Factory of the Future, responsible for designing, developing and maintaining equipment for safe use and for demonstrations at the Factory of the Future.\
 Swinburne clients: potential investors or researchers interested in the technology and wish to view it in progress.\
 Swinburne developers: People responsible for the maintaining of the system.\
 Prem P.J: The Director of the Factory of the Future.